Failure to Thrive

 What is failure to thrive?

-Failure to thrive is defined as decelerated or arrested physical growth (height and weight measurements fall below the third or fifth percentile, or a downward change in growth across two major growth percentiles) and is associated with abnormal growth and development.
+Failure to thrive is defined as slowed down or arrested physical growth and is associated with abnormal growth and development.
 The reason for failure to thrive is inadequate nutrition.
-Previously, failure to thrive was categorized as either organic (underlying medical condition) or non-organic (no known medical condition).
+Previously, failure to thrive was categorized as either organic (underlying medical condition) or nonorganic (no known medical condition).
 However, this categorization is considered outdated as the causes and effects of malnutrition are usually intertwined in most children.

 What causes failure to thrive?